The Development of the Irish Economy

 How will the course be delivered?

-The course begins and ends with a live session, and six ‘offline’ sessions which include pre-recorded material hosted on Trinity College Dublin’s Blackboard platform.
+The course begins and ends with a live session, and seven ‘offline’ sessions which include pre-recorded material hosted on Trinity College Dublin’s Blackboard platform.
 The pre-recorded material will be made available on a weekly basis.

 The penultimate week will be a chance for reflection and consolidation, allowing participants to catch up on course content they may have missed before the closing live session.